-- section 23 of the Public Finance and Audit Act 1987; - Treasurer's Instructions and Accounting Policy Statements issued by the Treasurer under the Public Finance and Audit Act 1987; and - · relevant Australian Accounting Standards with reduced disclosure requirements
+- section 23 of the Public Finance and Audit Act 1987: - Treasurer's Instructions and Accounting Policy Statements issued by the Treasurer under the Public Finance and Audit Act 1987; and - relevant Australian Accounting Standards applying simplified disclosures.

-The financial statements are prepared based on a 12 month reporting period and presented in Australian currency.
+The financial statements are prepared based on a 12-month reporting period and presented in Australian currency.
 The historical cost convention is used unless a different measurement basis is specifically disclosed in the note associated with the item measured.